Your Simplified Guide To Buying Your First Home

 In addition to being built close to major routes such as the Yellowhead, Whitemud and Anthony Henday, Edmonton’s newest communities are also easily accessible by transit.
 This means that whether you prefer to drive or take public transit, you’re guaranteed a quick and convenient drive.

 Whether you’ve started your family or are planning for one in the future, a family-focused neighbourhood will be important.
 Not only does having schools nearby reduce travel time (for both you and your kids), it’s a huge bonus for your children to be able to walk to school.
 New communities, especially, are known for their brand new schools, centrally located with top-notch resources and amenities.

 Other amenities you’ll want to look for include everything from shopping, restaurants, entertainment and green spaces, to important services like hospitals, dentists and police stations.
 Having shopping nearby makes life simpler because you won’t have to go far for anything you need.
 Restaurants and entertainment are important too, whether it’s to meet your friends for dinner or take the kids out to a movie.

 Those who enjoy an active lifestyle will also want to choose a community with walking paths and parks for morning jogs and dog walks, or parks and playgrounds for afternoon picnics and playdates.

 These are all things to keep in mind when buying a home.
 Being in a newly developed area that has all these amenities for you to enjoy makes all the difference.

-When it comes to buying your first home, we guarantee the journey ahead will be fun, exciting and simple if you’re equipped with the right information.
-Keep our handy guide in mind throughout the process and, not only will you find the home of your dreams, you’ll be amazed at just how easy it was!
+When it comes to buying your first home, we guarantee the journey ahead will be fun, exciting and simple once you’re equipped with the right information.
+Keep our handy guide in mind throughout the process and not only will you find the home of your dreams, but you’ll also be amazed at just how easy and stress-free it was!